aneeshusa/caddyserver.com/content/docs/caddyfile.md

 ### Syntax

+The Caddyfile consists of multiple (1 or more) virtual host configurations.
-The Caddyfile always starts with the address of the site to serve:
+Each host configuration must start with the address of the site to serve:

 <code class="block"><span class="hl-vhost">localhost:2020</span></code>